 Shipa provisioners are responsible for creating and scheduling units for applications and node-containers.
-Currently, Shipa supports its own internal provisioner as well as Kubernetes as an option.
+Currently, Shipa supports its own internal provisioner and Kubernetes.

-Provisioners are also responsible for knowing which nodes are available for the creation of units, registering new nodes and removing old nodes.
+Provisioners are also responsible for knowing which nodes are available to create units, register new nodes, and remove old nodes.

-Provisioners are associated to pools.
-Shipa uses pools to find out which provisioner is responsible for each application.
-A single Shipa installation can manage different pools with different provisioners at the same time.
+Provisioners are associated with frameworks.
+Shipa uses frameworks to find out which provisioner is responsible for each application.
+A single Shipa installation can manage different frameworks with different provisioners at the same time.

-Shipa's provisioner uses MongoDB to store metadata of existing nodes and containers on each node as well as to track images as they are created on each node.
+Shipa's provisioner uses MongoDB to store metadata of existing nodes and containers on each node and track images as they are created on each node.
 To accomplish this, Shipa talks directly to the Docker API on each.
 The Docker API must be allowed to receive connections from the Shipa API using HTTP or HTTPS.

 There is no need to register a cluster to use the Shipa provisioner.
-With the Docker API running, simply add new nodes and Shipa can to use them.
+With the Docker API running, add new nodes, and Shipa can use them.

-Register a Kubernetes cluster in Shipa that points to the Kubernetes API server.
-The Shipa Kubernetes provisioner uses Kubernetes to manage nodes and containers.
+You can register a Kubernetes cluster in Shipa that points to the Kubernetes API server.
+The Shipa Kubernetes provisioner uses Kubernetes itself to manage its nodes and containers.
 Shipa doesn’t store anything in its internal storage related to nodes and containers that are part of a Kubernetes cluster.

 A Service controller is created for every Deployment, allowing for direct communication between services without the need to go through a Shipa router.

-The following Kubernetes versions were tested with the Shipa's 1.0 release:
+The following Kubernetes versions were tested with Shipa's 1.2 release:

 - Kubernetes 1.14.x to 1.19.x